Tips & tricks: Driving in winter

 What needs to be considered when fitting roof boxes?
 What do you need to bear in mind when packing the car and especially when packing the roof box?

-The roof box should then be loaded evenly.
-The maximum payload should not be exceeded.
-Finally, secure the load with straps to prevent it from slipping.
+The roof box should then be loaded evenly, not exceeding the maximum payload.
+Finally, the load must be secured with straps to prevent it from slipping.
 In the boot, please ensure that there is a clear view through the rear window and that there are no loose objects on top, as these can become a dangerous projectile in the event of an accident.

 Is there a recommended maximum speed with a roof box?

-What are the differences between snow chains?
+What differences are there when it comes to snow chains?
 What is important?

 What can I do if the door lock is iced up?